BradySheehan/wesad_experiments/readme.md

 There are two assumed paths to run the notebooks and the python module:
 - a path to the git project
 - a path to the WESAD dataset

-Be sure that these are assigned appropriately for yoru environment
+Be sure that these are assigned appropriately for your environment

 ### Dependencies